-Google Plus Posting Guide and Infographic
+Google Plus Posting Guide

 Are you using Google+ yet?
 Whether you have been there since first launch, or just joined today – there are many things you can do to boost engagement.
 That doesn’t just mean engagement within Google Plus – you can also gain valuable relevant traffic on your own websites from potential customers and fans!